 Use the navigation panel to go to Customer/Maintenance/E-mail setup.

-‘E-mail setup’ allows the user create presentable e-mail templates and send them from a selected ‘Sender’ e-mail address.
+‘E-mail setup’ allows the user create presentable e-mail templates for both customers and vendors and send them from a selected ‘Sender’ e-mail address.
 These e-mails can be used, for example, as cover e-mails for invoices or subscriptions.
 See example below.

 Click on ‘Add’ in the toolbar/ribbon to add an E-mail setup.